2020PB/police-brutality/reports/Illinois.md

 ### White-shirted officer shoves his way through a crowd of protesters | August 15th

-Footage shows police and protesters facing off.
+Footage shows police and protesters facing off at North Michigan Avenue and East Wacker Drive.
 An officer in a white shirt, indicating higher rank, shoves his way into the crowd of protesters.
 Additional footage shows other officers shoving protesters as well.

 tags: protester, push, shove

 id: il-chicago-24

-geolocation:
+geolocation: 41.8881833,-87.6241811

 **Links**